 Devolution / CCA Project Development £109,416

 The balance of the LEP's revenue budget will be applied to the process of influencing and supporting the development of Lancashire's initial and subsequent rounds of devolution deals, landing the policy development work and private sector work of the Board within this landscape.
-A commission to understand how other areas have used their devolved Adult Skills Budget has just been initiated lead by colleagues in te Skills and Employment Hub.
+A commission to understand how other areas have used their devolved Adult Skills Budget has just been initiated lead by colleagues in the Skills and Employment Hub.

 LEP PR and Communications Activity - Update